a-erika13/AlexisBoyachekCapstone/Capstone Initial Proposal.md

 -

 #### Features we MUST include
+- score count for every object avoided
--
+- game loop

 #### Feature we would like to include
--
+- moving background
+- obstacle complexity (ex. other dinosaur flying towards player avatar)

 #### How will you incoporate each of the following:
 **Module 1 - Variables and Output**
--
+- print/ output score after game (ex.
+"Your score is " + gameScore)
--
+- use for ASCII?

 **Module 2 - Object Orientation and Inputs**
-- user input on continuing game rounds
+- game loop
--

 **Module 3 - Math, Returns, and/or Constructors**
 - score keeping
--

 **Module 4/5 - Conditionals and Loops**
 - game loop (multiple rounds)
--
+- score keeping (ex. if obstacle if avoided, add a point to the score; else: game over)

 **Module 6/7 - Arrays OR ArrayLists**
 - score keeping
 -

 **Module 8 - Optional: 2D Arrays**
--
 -

 #### Language, Code, Platform you plan to use?